mostafadish/kotlin-web-site/docs/topics/arrays.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="arrays-access-array-kotlin"}

 Arrays in Kotlin are _invariant_.
-This means that Kotlin doesn't allow us to assign an `Array<String>`
+This means that Kotlin doesn't allow you to assign an `Array<String>`
 to an `Array<Any>` to prevent a possible runtime failure.
 Instead, you can use `Array<out Any>`.
 For more information,
 see [Type Projections](generics.md#type-projections).